Cash Burn Rate is one of the core financial metrics you have to keep in mind, all the time.

 FINDING THE ANSWER…

-The answer is simple, but not easy to get.
+The answer is simple, but not necessarily easy to get.

-If you have a finance background, I’m sure you will be able to set an Excel spreadsheet in a couple of hours.
-Also, there are good templates on the internet that will help you on accelerating that task.
+If you have a finance background, I’m sure you will be able to set up a spreadsheet in a couple of hours.